Strength of Materials - Clebsch Method

 And now let’s look at the example below and see the solution in practice.

-Calculate the deflection and rotation at a given point on the beam.
+Calculate the deflection and angle of rotation at a given point of the beam.

-Solution to the example from the video course
+Solution of the example from the video course

 Calculate the deflection at point A.